 Bom dia! queria um café, por favor.

-Welcome to the Bica café.
-Your virtual cup of coffee :)
+Welcome to your virtual cup of coffee

 In Portugal many people do not have a fancy coffee machine in their house (though Nespresso is gaining popularity) but coffee is everywhere else in Portugal.
 Every pastry bar, café, bar, and restaurant.
 It is over coffee that discussions and debates take place about football, politics, love, family, philosophy, poetry, music and every other topic that jumps to mind.
 The coffee is very affordable and part of most peoples daily ritual.